 If you’ve let money control your adult life pretty much your whole adult life, you’re in the right place.

-If you’ve lived your life doing all the ‘right’ things, you’re in the right place.
+If you’ve lived your life doing all the ‘right’ things but feel you’ve missed out on your own passion and purpose, you’re in the right place.

 My husband, a social worker, hopes to retire in 5 years.
 He’s 10 years older than I am, so he’d be 65.
 Recently, we looked at what his retirement amount would be at that age, and yikes….practically nothing.

 If he holds out 2 more years until he’s 67, then he’ll get a couple hundred more a month.
 I know that’s for the rest of his life, but still…the overall amount is still pitiful.

 My retirement, if I can hold out long enough before I retire, looks more promising.
 Although I’m a school teacher and don’t make tons of money, I’ve been in long enough to have a decent salary and my retirement system is strong.

 Plus, my main blog, Loving Christ Ministries, which I started in 2013 and began seriously writing for and promoting in 2014 began earning an income which allowed me to pay off debt, have some luxuries without feeling guilty, do some much-needed home repair, and save money.

 Our biggest problem from all the years in the past was our debt.
 We’ve accumulated way too much debt and it truly seems sometimes like we have nothing to show for it.
 We’ve even been through Dave Ramsey’s Financial Peace University.
 However, when Dave talks about being gazelle intense regarding paying off debt we joke that we’re three-legged gazelle intense.
 Hmm…I don’t mean to be graphic, gross, or insensitive.
 That’s just our weird humor.